Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Liquidity refers to how quickly you can convert an investment into cash without loss of principal (your initial investment).
 Generally speaking, the sooner you'll need your money, the wiser it is to keep it in investments with comparatively less volatile price movements.
 You want to avoid a situation, for example, where you need to write a tuition check next Tuesday, but the money is tied up in an investment whose price is currently down.

 Therefore, your liquidity needs should affect your investment choices.
-If you'll need the money within the next one to three years, you may want to consider Certificates or a savings account, which are insured by government agencies – the Federal Deposit Insurance Corporation (FDIC) at banks and the National Credit Union Administration (NCUA) at credit unions.
-Short-term bonds or a money market account are neither insured nor guaranteed by the FDIC, NCUA or any other government agency, but they are easily accessible in the short term.
-Your rate of return will likely be lower with more volatile investments such as stocks, but you'll breathe easier knowing that the principal you invested is relatively safe and quickly available, without concern over market conditions on a given day.
+If you'll need the money within the next one to three years, you may want to consider putting the funds into certificates or a savings account, which are insured by government agencies – the Federal Deposit Insurance Corporation (FDIC) at banks and the National Credit Union Administration (NCUA) at credit unions.
+Short-term bonds and most money market accounts are neither insured nor guaranteed by the FDIC, NCUA or any other government agency, but they are easily accessible in the short term.
+Your rate of return will likely be lower than with more volatile investments such as stocks, but you'll breathe easier knowing that the principal you invested is relatively safe and quickly available, without concern over market conditions on a given day.

 Note: If you're considering a mutual fund, evaluate its investment objectives, risks, charges and expenses.
 You’ll find this information outlined in the prospectus available from the fund.
 Consider the information carefully before investing.